Aikido at our place

 Our dojo is inclusive and diverse with people from all walks of life, from professor to gardener, young and old, men and women.
 There is no jealousy but friendship.

 Our dojo is a community.
-We share meals, watch aikidomovies, go to the cinema, an exhibition or a pop concert, whatever we find as mutual interests.
-See our blog.
+We share meals, watch you tube, go to the cinema, an exhibition or a pop concert, whatever we find as mutual interests.

 We support each other also in difficult times.
 Aikido is a metaphor for life.
 You fall and you get up.
 It is of a certain importance that we have the privilege of training on fixed mats in our own plain but beautiful and clean space.